-I was lucky to reunite with my art department from King Jack to build the feminist world of Radium Girls.
+I was lucky to reunite with the talented art department from King Jack to build the feminist world of Radium Girls.

 The look of the film moves beyond the traditional dusty period piece to feel contemporary, our color palette often veers into the toxic and surreal.
-It was an exciting challenge designing this ambitious independent feature.
+It was a great challenge designing this ambitious independent feature.